Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 * **Accurate G-buffer normals** off: This option increases performance, especially on mobile GPUs, but might lead to color banding artifacts on smooth surfaces.

 * **Accurate G-buffer normals** on: Unity uses the octahedron encoding to store values of normal vectors in the RGB channel of a normal texture.
 With this encoding, values of normal vectors are more accurate, but the encoding and decoding operations put extra load on the GPU.
+This option does not support decal normal blending when used with the [Screen Space decal technique](../renderer-feature-decal.md#screen-space-technique).

 For more information about this setting, see the section [Encoding of normals in G-buffer](#accurate-g-buffer-normals).